 Typically, bone dry sample gas can extract approximately 10 to 20 cc of water per month.
 The electrolyte level should be checked every 1 to 2 months.
-If the liquid level is low, add Replenishment Solution to bring the electrolyte level between the minimum and maximum indicator lines on the reservoir label.
+If needed, add Hummingbird Brand Replenishment Solution to bring the electrolyte level between the minimum and maximum indicator lines on the reservoir label.
 Operation with sample gases with very low dew points increases the frequency of replenishing the electrolyte.